mgreiler/se-unlocked-website/src/posts/successful-dev-shop.md

   - "on"
 ---

-In this episode, I talk to Martin Gratzer, CEO, and founder of Topmind.
+Martin Gratzer, CEO and founder of Topmind, shares how he managed to build a striving development agency far way from Silicon Valey and other tech hot spots.
 Topmind is a successful boutique dev shop in the heart of Carinthia in Austria.
-Martin shares with me, how he managed to build a striving development agency far way from Silicon Valey and other tech hot spots.

 **We talk about:**